 Registration

-Active conservatory students receive early registration access on Tuesday, February 3 at 12 PM.
-Registration opens to the public on Thursday, February 5 at 12 PM.
+Active conservatory students received early registration access on Tuesday, February 3 at 12 PM.
+Registration opened to the public on Thursday, February 5 at 12 PM.

 Schedule